Lesson Plan - Get It!

-People know of the speech because we have many sources to tell us about it.
+People know of the speech because many sources tell about it.

 The first is called a primary source.

-- What does "primary" mean?
 Think about primary school.
-Primary school is the youngest or the first grades of school.
+Primary school is the youngest or the first grade of school.
 So, a primary source is just that — it is the first source, meaning a person at the event is creating the information.